boortel/SIFT-and-SURF-based-AD/README.md

-Download the dataset at: https://www.kaggle.com/imonbilk/industry-biscuit-cookie-dataset Download the Matlab SVDD code from: https://www.mathworks.com/matlabcentral/fileexchange/69296-support-vector-data-description-svdd
+Download the dataset at: https://www.kaggle.com/imonbilk/industry-biscuit-cookie-dataset

+Download the Matlab SVDD code from: https://www.mathworks.com/matlabcentral/fileexchange/69296-support-vector-data-description-svdd and copy the Svdd folder to your working directory.

 Please cite the following authors in your work: